10 Ways to Encourage Idea Sharing in the Workplace

 3. Encourage a Culture of Continuous Learning

 As part of your program of constructive idea sharing, your team should be encouraged – and provided with the support for – ongoing learning and growth.
-This includes access to professional development and training opportunities as well as creating a culture in which team members are encouraged to reach beyond what they currently know or are comfortable with.
+This includes access to professional development and training courses & opportunities as well as creating a culture in which team members are encouraged to reach beyond what they currently know or are comfortable with.

 In order for a culture of learning to really take root, your team needs a certain level of curiosity.
 Fortunately, this is something that most people have by the bucketful, to the point that some scientists see it as “innate in all humans — a sensation much like hunger or thirst.”
 Your role at work is to direct that innate curiosity into productive innovation by offering your team the time, space, and resources they need to thrive.